Highway-Kebabbery/CONQUEST-LIMS/docs/specification.md

     *Purchased chemicals/lots should be created first, followed by prepared chemicals/lots that use only purchased lots as components.
 * lots.chemical_id links to chemicals._id.
 * lots.Components.lot_id links to lots._id.
-* Optional fields are required to be sent with an empty value of either `None` type or of the type specified in the schema.
+* Optional fields are required to be sent with either `null` or an empty value of the type specified in the schema.
 The key cannot be missing.
+* Datetimes must be sent to the system in local time with timezone offsets (UTC timezones must be received in the form "-00:00;" "Z" will not work).
+* Datetimes are returned in the UTC timezone.
 * Do not attempt a PUT request to update a chemical template with the template of another chemical whose lots would need to use the first chemical, the replaced one, as a component.
 This cannot be enforced until and unless the system is changed to operate in a more rigorous fashion where chemical templates also prescribe prepared lot components and amounts (see ["Future Upgrades"](#future-upgrades)).

 ## Architecture